 Harbour House

 Catch the England games at this waterfront restaurant!
-Head to their bar area to watch all the action live, while enjoying an impressive selection of beers, wines, and handcrafted cocktails.
+Head to their bar area to watch all the action live on a large HD screen with full sound, while enjoying an impressive selection of beers, wines, and handcrafted cocktails.
 They also offer a great range of no- and low-alcohol options, perfect if you're driving home afterwards.
-And why not make a night of it?
-Stay for a meal and enjoy their delicious, locally sourced dishes, served fresh from the kitchen.

 Interior of the Harbour House restaurant on Bristol's Harbourside